-Here are nine of the biggest to keep in mind:
+Here are 9 of the biggest to keep in mind:

 2. Integrations are more expensive with RingCentral

-Third-party integrations aren’t available on RingCentral’s basic plan.
-If you want access to Microsoft 365, Google Workspace, and Slack, you need to upgrade to the Standard plan.
-Need access to CRM integrations?
-The Premium plan is a minimum of $34.99 per user per month.
+CRM integrations aren’t available on RingCentral’s basic plan.
+If you want access to Salesforce and other CRM integrations, you need to upgrade and pay a minimum of $25 per user per month.